jjmhalew/Unity-Angular-Bridge/README.md

 # Unity-Angular-Bridge
 A simplified way to communicate between Unity and Angular

+# Calling Unity from Angular
+TODO: Rework before committing to this repository - it currently has too many instabilities.

 # Subscribing to Unity events from Angular with JsLib
 ## How to use
 1. Use a `MonoBehaviour` class.
 Only `string` as `parameter` is accepted.